 Books can take up a lot of space, so it is nice to have a nook or kindle of some sort, but you’re not going to be doing much reading with all the activities you’ll find.
 I prefer tangible books that have that awesome book smell and show me the satisfaction of progress (a bit old-fashioned here), but I don’t usually bring more than two, as I stay rather busy performing various shenanigans.
 Alternatively, I do bring a deck of cards which has come in handy many times under a plethora of circumstances! – Cough, cough, “drinking games” cough.

-Eye mask/ Ear plugs/ Neck pillow: These are really just for the plane; although, I use an eye mask anytime light will bother me which is all the time since I’m one-third vampire, and I use headphones instead of earplugs because I don’t feel like they work on me; plus earplugs don’t play my beloved Vivaldi while I sleep.
+Eye mask/ Ear plugs/ Neck pillow: These are really just for the plane; although, I use an eye mask anytime light will bother me which is all the time since I’m one-third vampire, and I use earphones instead of earplugs because I don’t feel like they work on me; plus earplugs don’t play my beloved Vivaldi or soothing ocean sounds while I sleep.
 Sometimes, I bring a neck pillow, sometimes I don’t.
-If you go pro pillow, be sure to get one that snaps together, so you can hook it onto your bag without it falling off.
-That way, it’s not too much of a pain to carry it around, and it may also come in handy if you find yourself a hobo for the night, sleeping in a train station or airport, just don’t forget to put out your paper cup in case someone thinks you really are a homeless.
+If you go pro pillow, be sure to get one that snaps together into a circle, so you can hook it onto your bag without it falling off.
+That way, it’s not too much of a pain to carry it around, and it may also come in handy if you find yourself a hobo for the night, sleeping in a train station or airport, just don’t forget to put out your paper cup in case someone thinks you really are homeless.